japila-books/apache-spark-internals/docs/rdd/spark-rdd-actions.md

 ----
 <1> `words` is an RDD of `String`.

 TIP: You should cache RDDs you work with when you want to execute two or more actions on it for a better performance.
-Refer to link:spark-rdd-caching.adoc[RDD Caching and Persistence].
+Refer to spark-rdd-caching.md[RDD Caching and Persistence].

 Before calling an action, Spark does closure/function cleaning (using `SparkContext.clean`) to make it ready for serialization and sending over the wire to executors.
 Cleaning can throw a `SparkException` if the computation cannot be cleaned.